top of page

 Here’s what to do:

-Tell us as soon as you’re thinking about a change Even if it’s just “I’m not sure about that sofa anymore,” say it early.
+Even if it’s just “I’m not sure about that sofa anymore,” say it early.
 It’s much easier (and cheaper) to adjust on paper than on a job site.

-Be specific about what’s not working Is it the color, scale, style, or function?
+Is it the color, scale, style, or function?
 The clearer your feedback, the faster we can suggest smart alternatives.

-We’ll review impact on budget and timeline We’ll let you know if the change affects pricing, lead times, or construction—and offer options so you can decide what feels right.
+We’ll let you know if the change affects pricing, lead times, or construction—and offer options so you can decide what feels right.

-Approve the revision in writing Any changes are documented as a formal revision or change order so everyone (you, contractors, trades, and our team) is working from the same updated plan.
+Any changes are documented as a formal revision or change order so everyone (you, contractors, trades, and our team) is working from the same updated plan.

-Know there are “cut-off” points Once items are custom-ordered or construction reaches a certain stage, some changes may be limited or come with extra costs—but we’ll always be upfront about that before you decide.
+Once items are custom-ordered or construction reaches a certain stage, some changes may be limited or come with extra costs—but we’ll always be upfront about that before you decide.

 Bottom line: if something doesn’t feel like “you,” speak up.
 Thoughtful, early communication lets us refine the design without derailing the project.